StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

   0x21BA532
 </details>

 A related approach is to perform an action in-game and watch as values in memory change.
-This includes moving around, attacking, etc. To demonstrate this approach, hold the Start button in the game to enter a mode where you can face a direction without moving.
+This includes moving around, attacking, etc. To demonstrate this approach, hold the Y (or Start) button in the game to enter a mode where you can face a direction without moving.
 Turn around a couple of times while watching the memory viewer, and you'll see the value at address 0x23BA574 changing.
 No other visible value changes, which is a good indicator that 0x23BA574 contains the direction the player was facing (encoded as an enum).

 It's also possible to use a trial-and-error approach by simply going through memory addresses, changing them, and seeing if this affects anything in game.
 For example, if you go through this process, eventually you'll reach the address 0x21BA5E5.
 Set this value to 1, and you'll see the player character fall asleep, indicating that this value is used for the sleep status condition.
 >![](/assets/img/reverse-engineering/memory-viewer-asleep-ds.png)<br>